This Whole30 Homemade Almond Milk Recipe is a great dairy-free, paleo milk alternative. It’s easy to make with only 3 simple ingredients.

 - This is a great list of store bought almond milks!

 Homemade Almond Milk

 - 1 cup almonds

-Strain in a nut milk bag (linked below), squeezing as much milk out of the pulp as possible.
+- Strain in a nut milk bag (linked above), squeezing as much milk out of the pulp as possible.

 - Store in an airtight container in the refrigerator for up to 5 days.

 - Nuts- You can make this recipe with any type of nut. , , or will all work!

 - Spices- You can omit the or add ginger if you’d like more flavor

 - Sweetener-You can sweeten with or a date, but it will not be Whole30 if you add